lancerushing/k8s-getting-started/README.md

 Where the programs actually run in containers.
 Pods have 1 or more containers.
 Intra POD containers use localhost to talk to each other.
 Example: nginx web server container with php-fpm container.

-We usually don't create PODs directly with yaml, but use POD Templates inside of deployments or batch jobs.
+We *usually* do not create PODs directly with yaml, but use `POD Templates` inside of `deployments` or batch `jobs`.

 ### Deployment

 https://kubernetes.io/docs/concepts/workloads/controllers/deployment/

-An application definition used to scale and set required variables and stuff.

-USE THIS to roll out your web apps!!
+A resource to wrap `replica sets` and `pods` together into a single unit.

+USE THIS!!

 ### Service

 https://kubernetes.io/docs/concepts/services-networking/

-Networking "glue" layer.
-PODS that handle incoming network connections will usually expose their ports with a named service.
-POD to POD conections.
-Exteral web services, etc, etc.
+Networking "glue" layer.  `Pods` that handle incoming network connections will usually expose their ports with a named service.
+Examples: web services, databases, etc, etc.

+`Servcies` use a `selector` to match `pods` with networking traffic.

-### ingress
+### Ingress

-Creates an incoming network connection handler.
-Ingresses are provider specific on external implentation.
-Linode will create a load balancer, AWS will create an ELB, etc.
+An incoming network connection handler.  `Ingresses` controllers are kubernetes provider specific.
+Linode will create "Node balancer", AWS will create an "ELB" or "ALB", etc.

-helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx helm repo update helm install ingress-nginx ingress-nginx/ingress-nginx

 ## Kustomize

 https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/

+A standard way to manipulate the `.yaml` files

 ## Additional things to learn in the Future

-* Wire up Continuous Delivery
+* Continuous Delivery
   * ArgoCD
   * FluxCD
+* External DNS

 ## Interesting Links